 The Living God

 What is the meaning and value of life?
-Is there a greater purpose than just what we can see?
-Dr. Lloyd-Jones opens Acts 7:37–38 and explains the various ways man rationalizes his life.
-Some say men should be understood in terms of economics and materialism.
-Others accept a philosophical and rationalistic view that exalts man’s intellect and scholarship.
-Whatever specific teaching man holds to, according to Dr. Martyn Lloyd-Jones, they all have one thing in common.
-They reject what God’s Word says about men and how he is to live.
-These theories reject the idea that God has spoken, and his Word commands men to be holy and to love their neighbors as themselves.
-For only by starting with God’s revelation can we understand what God designed us to be.
-This is why modern man is wasting time seeking to solve the world’s problems apart from God.
-Forgiveness can never be found, guilt can never be erased, hope can never be secured apart from Christ.
-But when we look to God’s Word, we see our sin and our great need for forgiveness.
-In God’s Word we see the truth that Jesus died for sinners and that in believing on His name all can be washed from our sin and freed from unbelief.
+Is there a greater purpose than just what can be seen?
+In the sermon “The Living God,” Dr. Lloyd-Jones opens Acts 7:37–38 and explains the various ways people rationalize life.
+Some say humanity should be understood in terms of economics and materialism.
+Others accept a philosophical and rationalistic view that exalts intellect and scholarship.
+According to Dr. Lloyd-Jones, whatever specific teaching one holds to, they all have one thing in common: they reject what God’s word says about humanity and how they are to live.
+These theories reject the idea that God has spoken, and His word commands all to be holy and to love their neighbors as themselves.
+For only by starting with God’s revelation can one understand what God designed people to be.
+This is why modern humanity is wasting time seeking to solve the world’s problems apart from God.
+Forgiveness can never be found, guilt can never be erased, and hope can never be secured apart from Christ.
+But when one looks to God’s word, they see their sin and great need for forgiveness.
+In God’s word, the truth is seen that Jesus died for sinners and that in believing on His name all can be washed from sin and freed from unbelief.

 Acts 7:37-38, New American Standard Bible (NASB)

 37This is the Moses who said to the sons of Israel, ‘God will raise up for you a prophet like me from your countrymen.’
 38This is the one who was in the assembly in the wilderness together with the angel who spoke to him at length on Mount Sinai, and who was with our fathers; and he received living words to pass on to you.

 Acts 7:37-38, King James Version (KJV)